Order a Dr. Harvey's Trial Bag!

 Color/Consistency

 How your dog’s stool looks and feels can tell you a lot about its health status.
-Most healthy stool can be varying degrees of earth tone colors.
+Healthy stools can be varying degrees of earth tones and firm, but not hard.
 Seek veterinary assistance if your dog’s poop seems black/tarry or dramatically shifts in color from your pup’s norm.

 Hard stool may mean your pup is slightly constipated or dehydrated, whereas loose/runny stool indicates diarrhea.